WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 > What is a slot?
 >> The value collected for an entity is called a slot.
 Consider the following analogy, entity is a variable name and slot is the value of that variable.

 > Why do I need to create a slot here?
->> As part of the Intent, the agent needs to collect the basic info like order number and the user pin so that these 2 values can be passed to go look for the status of an order in the database.
+>> As part of the Intent, the agent needs to collect the basic info like order number and the user pin so that these 2 values can be passed to the API to look for the status of an order in the database.

 e.
 Add the Response for missing order number by selecting the drop-down next to the order_number entity in the *Slot filling* section.
 In the search box, begin typing the phrase "order_number" and select the Custom response named, "order_number".